Because WordPress on page Search Engine Optimization should become second nature

 Starting from the top:

-1. WordPress on page SEO - Make sure your indexation settings are enabled
+1. WordPress on page SEO - Make sure your indexing settings are enabled

 If it's enabled, for let's say, development purposes, you'll need to make sure it's been switched off to enable your site to get indexed by search engines - otherwise, all the rest of your efforts will be for nothing.

-2. Optimize permalinks for on page search engine optimization
+2. Optimize URLs for on page search engine optimization

-Permalinks represent how WP goes about structuring every URL that's part of your site.
+Permalinks represent how WordPress structures every URL that is part of your site.

 While you want them to be: